hadysata/serverpod_swagger/documentation.md

 - The number of endpoints included in the specification
 - Security schemes defined in the specification

-### Updating Existing Specifications

-Instead of regenerating the entire OpenAPI specification from scratch each time you want to make a change, you can use the `--update` flag to modify an existing specification file:
+### Update Mode

+The generator provides an efficient update mode that allows you to modify an existing OpenAPI specification without regenerating it from scratch.
+This is particularly useful for making incremental changes to your API documentation.

+#### Using the `--update` Flag

+To use update mode, add the `--update` flag to your command along with the specific changes you want to make:

 ```bash
 dart run serverpod_swagger_ui:generate --update --http-method=greeting/hello:post